We are highly committed to the well-being of our children and the professional development of our staff.

 Our excellent package includes a very competitive salary.
 You’ll work shorter Fridays every week, have over 40 days of paid holidays per year, and lunches are also provided.
 You’ll also have access to our incredible in-house programme of continuous training and professional development to keep your skills up to date.

-This is a unique chance to shape the daily lives of children at our popular nursery in the heart of Holland Park.
+This is a unique chance to shape the daily lives of children at our popular nurseries.

 Applicants must have a legal right to work in the UK.